 Large Group Programs

-Due to a small staff at NWC, it can be difficult for us to accommodate groups with more than 45 students.
-However, we fully believe the more people we can teach, the better so we also offer opportunities to larger groups.
+Though we have a small staff, we fully believe the more people we can teach, the better so we also offer opportunities to large groups (60+ participants).
 With the help of educators, parents, or volunteers, we can create learning stations based on the group’s objectives.
 Participants may start with a tour of the Boardwalk Trail with one of our conservationists and then move to a learning activity where they act out the parts of a water cycle or make a human food web.
 Other stations may include art, investigating our Wetlands Enviroscape model, etc. Our Senior Conservationist will plan large group programs on a case-by-case basis.
 Please let us know if you use a particular teaching strategy such as project-based learning or place-based learning so we can incorporate that into our program.

 Educators and leaders of civic groups are welcome to utilize our site without taking a guided tour.
 We offer a picnic pavilion and an outdoor classroom that can be utilized for educational visits as long as they are not reserved for a scheduled group.
 Even if you do not plan to take a guided tour, please call and discuss your visit with our staff to ensure the availability of our picnic area, Learning Center, and outdoor classroom as they may be reserved for a scheduled guided tour group on the day you intend to visit.